How to Reconstitute Peptides Step-by-Step | PSPeptides

 Storage After Reconstitution

-Once researchers reconstitute peptides, the solutions are significantly less stable than the lyophilized form.
-Follow these storage guidelines to preserve research-grade quality throughout your study period:
+Once dissolved, peptide solutions are significantly less stable than the lyophilized form.
+Follow these storage guidelines:

 • Refrigerate immediately: Store at 2–8°C (standard refrigerator temperature)

-• Avoid freeze-thaw cycles: If you need longer storage, aliquot the solution into smaller volumes and freeze them individually.
-Thaw each aliquot once for use — repeated freezing and thawing degrades the peptide
+• Avoid freeze-thaw cycles: For longer storage, aliquot the solution into smaller volumes and freeze individually.
+Thaw each aliquot only once

 • Protect from light: Store in the original amber or opaque vial, or wrap in aluminum foil